 The titanium hardtail mountain bike for bikepacking: Curve GMX+ Titanium

-It is considered to be the best hardtail mountain bike for bikepacking for many due to its ultra-wide drop bars and tire clearance.
-It is built to handle superbly when completely weighed down with gear.
+It is considered the best hardtail mountain bike for bikepacking for many due to its ultra-wide drop bars and tire clearance.
+It is built to handle superbly when altogether weighed down with gear.
 With numerous mounting points for carrying all your gear, including two water bottles on the outside down tube, you are well prepared for extended trips.
 Made of Titanium, it has built-in damping qualities for a smooth ride.

 Niner S.I.R.
 9 MTB for bikepacking